 In 2008, APEC was granted a Geothermal Service Contract (GSC) by the Republic of the Philippines, through the Department of Energy (DOE), for the exploration, development and exploitation of geothermal resources covering a total area of 26,139 hectares located in the Province of Kalinga (the "Kalinga Geothermal Project" or "KGP").
-The GSC was granted after a Certificate Precondition from the National Commission of Indigenous People, covering a major portion of the geothermal service area, was secured.
-The GSC was converted into a Geothermal Renewable Service Contract (GRESC) in March 2010 to avail of the incentives provided under the Renewable Energy (RE) Act of 2008.
-GRESC has a term of not exceeding 25 years (including the used term under the GSC) and renewable for not more than 25 years.
-The total period from pre-development stage to the development/commercial stage shall not exceed 50 years.
+The GSC was converted into a Geothermal Renewable Service Contract (GRESC) in March 2010 to avail of the incentives provided under the Renewable Energy Act of 2008.
+GRESC No. 2010-03-24 has a term of not exceeding 25 years (including the used term under the GSC) and renewable for not more than 25 years.
+The total period from predevelopment stage to the development/commercial stage shall not exceed 50 years.

-In November 2010, APEC and its partner Guidance Management Corporation (GMC) formed a partnership with AllFirst Kalinga Ltd. (AKL, formerly Chevron Kalinga Ltd.) in developing the geothermal area.
-The parties signed a Farm-out Agreement (FOA) which gives APEC and GMC the option to take an equity position of up to 40% in the geothermal project.
-The parties also signed a Joint Operating Agreement.
-Under the agreement, AKL will be responsible for the exploration, development and operation of the steam field and power activities.
-As at December 31, 2023 and 2022, APEC and GMC each has 5% participation as provided under the FOA.
+In November 2010, APEC and its partner, Guidance Management Corporation (GMC), formed a partnership with AllFirst Kalinga Ltd. (AKL, formerly Chevron Kalinga Ltd.) and signed a Farm-out Agreement (FOA) which gives APEC and GMC the option to take an equity position of up to 40% in KGP.
+The parties also signed a Joint Operating Agreement where AKL will be responsible for the exploration, development and operation of the steam field and power activities.
+As at December 31, 2024 and 2023, APEC and GMC each has 5% participation as provided under the FOA.

-On August 13, 2018, APEC secured an extension of the GRESC exploration period from the DOE until September 23, 2020.
 On August 14, 2018, pursuant to Executive Order No. 30, the Energy Investment Coordinating Council (EICC), through the DOE, granted KGP a Certificate of Energy Project of National Significance (CEPNS) for Pre-Development Phase.
 The CEPNS entitles KGP to all the rights and privileges provided for under Executive Order No. 30 series 2017.